 Ohio's Stand Your Ground Law

-Key Requirements for a Self-Defense Claim
+Key Requirements for a Valid Self-Defense Claim

 - You were not the initial aggressor.
 If you started or escalated the confrontation, self-defense protections typically do not apply.
+If you initially used non-deadly force and the other person escalated to deadly force, you may still be able to claim self-defense.

 - You were in a place where you had a legal right to be.
 Trespassers cannot generally claim Stand Your Ground protections.